How Long Does It Take to Get an MBA?

 While all MBA programs expose students to the same core business subjects, no two schools offer the exact same curriculum.
 As you’re evaluating the time commitment required for different MBA programs, it’s important to first understand typical program requirements, so you know how your time will be split between core curriculum and elective coursework.

 The amount of time dedicated to fulfilling these core requirements depends on your MBA program.
 For example, if you’re in a full-time, traditional two-year MBA program, the required core courses will typically take up the first year of the program.
-However, if you’re in an accelerated program, which takes between 11-16 months total, you’ll spend less time on these core subjects, but you’ll be expected to have a firm grasp on business fundamentals upon admission.
+However, if you’re in an accelerated program, which takes between 11 and 16 months, you’ll spend less time on these core subjects, but you’ll be expected to have a firm grasp on business fundamentals upon admission.

 - The traditional MBA is a full-time, two-year program with classes on campus.